… yet nuanced by context!

 Aside from potential risks associated from EMFs, there is also an important privacy issue: I have been informed that one electricity company already has over 18 000 000 000 (18 billion) readings from households which it is analysing.
 There are no benefits to the customer for an electricity supplier to know when I may be home or on vacation through analysis of my energy consumption.

-Over the course of the past eight years, it appears that Victoria is slowly grinding to a halt… at least judging by the diminishing speed limits throughout the State.
-It seems likely that this has been used more for revenue measures than required by local conditions, state of the roads, or decreased vehicle safety.
+Over the course of the past years, it appears that WA is slowly grinding to a halt… at least judging by the diminishing speed limits throughout the State.
+It seems likely that this has been used more for revenue measures than required by local conditions, as the state of the roads, and individual vehicle safety has on the whole increased.

 Unless there is a specific and temporary concern in an area, surveillance cameras have no place in a liberal democracy.